-The South Brisbane Men’s Shed is a traditional Men’s Shed with a special interest group of supporting fathers and male supporters of people with autism.
+The South Brisbane Men’s Shed is a traditional Men’s Shed with a special interest group supporting fathers and male supporters of people with autism.

-Whether you’re interested in computers, gardening, restoring furniture, repairing a bike, or building a cubby house for a local charity, we have a range of activities to suit our members interests.
+Whether you’re interested in computers, music, gardening, restoring furniture, repairing a bike, or building a cubby house for a local charity, we have a range of activities to suit our members interests.
 Or if there’s something you’re particularly interested in getting involved with, let us know and we’ll try to include it in our program.

 We’re founded on an atmosphere of mateship with a desire to communicate, collaborate and create a supportive environment to promote men’s health and wellbeing.

 Being involved with and supporting our local community is at the forefront of our work.

 Our objective is to provide a safe and supportive environment for men to get involved in activities and receive advice and companionship in a stress free, comfortable and non-threatening environment.
 We also want to provide a place for fathers and male supporters including brothers, uncles, grandfathers, carers and friends of people with autism to come and talk with others who have similar experiences.

 Promoting and encouraging friendship and community involvement alongside men’s wellbeing and good health is our priority.

 Our Executive are here to guide and manage our resources, skills and activities of all members.

 The establishment initiative came from the then Queensland Department of Education and Training, in particular through the Autism Hub and Reading Rooms unit of the Department, to provide social support and information for men in families managing autism within the family unit.